ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/charts-themes/index.md

 You can create your own theme, which builds upon an existing theme and allows you to change as many or as few properties as you like.
 A custom theme is an object with the following properties:

 - `baseTheme` - the name of the theme to base this theme upon (optional; if not specified, the `'ag-default'` theme is used)
-- `defaults` - the object to be merged with the base theme's defaults and override them (optional)
+- `overrides` - the object to be merged with the base theme's defaults and override them (optional)
 - `palette` - the palette to use, replaces the palette of the base theme (optional)

-The `defaults` object is similar in its structure to the chart's options, with two noteworthy exceptions:
+The `overrides` object is similar in its structure to the chart's options, with two noteworthy exceptions:

 - the `series` config is an object that maps each series type to its config
 - the `axes` config is an object that maps each axis type to its config